Norwegian mass murderer appears before parole hearing

 During his 2012 trial, he entered the courtroom daily flashing a closed fist salute and telling grieving parents that he wished he had killed more.
 He has been trying to start a fascist party in prison and reached out by mail to right-wing extremists in Europe and the United States.
 Prison officials seized many of those letters, fearing Breivik would inspire others to commit violent attacks.

-The far-right terrorist has shown no remorse and families of victims and survivors fear he will grandstand his extreme views during the three-day hearing, which experts say is unlikely to deliver him an early release.
-It is being held at the gymnasium of the Skien prison -- 100 kilometers (60 miles) southwest of Oslo -- where Breivik is held.
+He has shown no remorse and experts say the hearing is unlikely to deliver him an early release.
+It is being held at the gymnasium of the Skien prison — 100 kilometers (60 miles) southwest of Oslo — where Breivik is held.
+He has always been isolated from other inmates.

-The court is set till Thursday and a ruling is expected later this month.
+The court is set to sit until Thursday and a ruling is expected later this month.

+Ahead of the hearing, Randi Rosenqvist, the psychiatrist who has followed up Breivik since his 2012 jailing, said she could “not detect great changes in Breivik’s functioning,” since his criminal trial when he bragged about the scale of his slaughter, or his 2016 human rights case, when he raised his hand in a Nazi salute.

+“In principle and practice someone seeking parole would have to show remorse, and to show that they understand why such acts cannot be repeated,” she said.